rberenguel/nt/README.md

 * The `tests/` directory contains tests that are currently broken and may not reflect the latest refactorings.
 * Some sections might be fragile, although I use this daily at work and home.
-* Features like Tasks and Iframes mentioned are not currently processed by `mainParser.js`. `Iframes` will come back soon, `Tasks` I'm not sure.
+* Features like Tasks and Iframes mentioned are not currently processed by `mainParser.js`.

 ## Dependencies & Attribution